 2. What exactly is the mission of the non-profit making organization “Pediatric Trauma Care”?

-3. Does statistical information exist which proves that accidents are the leading cause of death of children in Greece?
+3. Does statistical information exist which proves that accidents are the leading cause of death in children in Greece?

-There is no doubt that accidents are the leading cause of death of children in Greece, as in all other developed countries.
+There is no doubt that accidents are the leading cause of death in children in Greece, as in all other developed countries.

 For statistical information, “Pediatric Trauma Care” turns to the National Statistical Service of Greece and CEREPRI (Center for Research and Prevention of Injuries Among the Young).